Activities, Support & Services

 Get Personalized Technical Training

-Receive personalized technology support from The Dementia Society and a Connected Canadians mentors .
+Receive personalized technology support from Connected Canadians mentors.
 This free service helps you to learn and gain confidence using the latest technology and smart devices.
 The service is available online.

 “My experience with the Dementia Society has been so good!
 Dementia Society’s volunteer and I talk about absolutely everything.
 I won’t remember what we said, but I do remember the feeling, and what I really like is that someone listens to me.”